Wisconsin GOP lawmaker wants wide youth social media limits

-MADISON, Wis.
-(AP) — Social media companies would have to verify the age of Wisconsin users and get parental permission for kids to open accounts under a bill unveiled Monday by Republican Rep. David Steffen.
+Social media companies would have to verify the age of Wisconsin users and get parental permission for children to open accounts under a bill unveiled Monday by Republican Rep. David Steffen.

 The measure would also stop children under 18 from using their accounts between 10 p.m. and 7 a.m., but parents could opt out of all requirements for their child.